SimonaHriscu/color-palette-w-sass/README.md

-# Color Guide in SASS wit Hover effect
+# Color Guide in SASS with Hover effect

 ## To do: